hiepph/fplix/README.md

 + `play.py`: Bot trained with `self_train.py` with 20k games

-+ `framgia_train.py`: Learning with 22k games crawled from https://aicontest.framgia.vn/index
++ `framgia_train.py`: Learning with more than 12k games crawled from https://aicontest.framgia.vn/index

 + `fplix.py`: Bot trained with `framgia_train.py`